testflows/TestFlows-WebSite/source/handbook/index.md

 The [argparser] parameter can be used to set a custom command line argument parser by passing it a function that takes `parser` as the first parameter.
 This function will be called with an instance of [argparse] parser instance as the argument for the `parser` parameter.
-The values of the command line arguments can be accessed using the `args` attribute of the test.
+The values of the command line arguments can be accessed using the `attributes` attribute of the test.

+> Note that all arguments of the top level test become its `attributes`.

 For example,